 High cost, and phony credit counselors – the scammer offers to be an intermediary between the homeowner and the lender.
 The scammer recommends that the homeowner use the scammer as the sole point of contact, usually for an upfront fee.
 Once the fee is paid, the scammer disappears.
 In an extended version of this scam, the scammer informs the homeowner of the completed arrangements for reduced payments (forbearance).
 The scammer actually collects these payments, but never forwards the money to the lender.
 Of course, foreclosure eventually happens, and the scammer disappears.

 Signing over the deed – there are many variations to this scheme.
 The scammer may convince the homeowner to refinance the mortgage.
 In the pile of documents, the scammer will have a deed to the property.
-The unsuspecting homeowner might sign this, thereby giving the property to the œlender, or scammer, instead of actually refinancing the loan.
+The unsuspecting homeowner might sign this, thereby giving the property to the œlender, or scammer, instead of actually refinancing the loan.
 Another variant of this scam occurs when the scammer has the homeowner sign over the title with a promise to get the home sold quickly and at a good price.
 The scammer asks the homeowner to move out so the property can be sold, promising a split of any equity remaining after the sale.
 The scammer rents the home, keeps the money, and disappears when the foreclosure eventually occurs.
 The scammer may also simply sell the home and make off with all of the equity or profit.
 Other variants of this scam include the lease to buy back scheme.
 The homeowner needs to read every page when refinancing.
 Always consult with an attorney when any deed is involved.

-– Here, the scammer offers the homeowner an opportunity to remain in the home while working through their financial problems.
+Lease to buy back options – Here, the scammer offers the homeowner an opportunity to remain in the home while working through their financial problems.
 The scammer takes the title to the property from the homeowner, promising to renegotiate the loan using their (the scammer’s) better credit rating.
 The homeowner signs a lease agreement that provides them an opportunity to buy the home back in the future.
 The scammer makes the terms of the lease and/or the buyback very restrictive, perhaps having regular rent increases or severe late payment penalties that eventually the former homeowner cannot meet.
 The scammer has the homeowner, now the tenant, evicted; and the homeowner loses the right to buy the home back.
 In another version of this scheme, the scammer actually takes out a mortgage to capture all or most of the equity.
 With the cash in hand, the scammer then defaults on the note, the lender forecloses on the property, and the evicted former homeowner retains no right to buy back the property.

 Desperate Borrowers Seeking a Resolution